nguyensjsu/sp22-202-four-musketeers/README.md

 ### Commit Log ###
 Inital commit is the base code we will be using from Greenfoot at https://www.greenfoot.org/scenarios/25919.
 The code is initally written in Czech.

 Eric: Respect
 John: Communication
 Richard: Feedback
-Ryan: Simplicity
+Ryan: Courage

 ## 4/20/2022 ##
 John fixed castling.
 All of the numbers were off.
 Which cause the need to refactor.